sodiqadesina/Array-and-Sorting-Algorithms/README.md

 # 🧮 Array and Sorting Algorithms

-This repository contains implementations and runtime analyses of key **sorting algorithms** developed as part of an academic assignment for *CP600: Practical Algorithm Design*.
-The goal is to compare **different sorting paradigms** (comparison-based vs. distribution-based) using real numeric data — in this case, simulated phone numbers (`647-XXXXXXX`) from a telecommunications dataset.
+This repository contains implementations and runtime analyses of key **sorting algorithms** The goal is to compare **different sorting paradigms** (comparison-based vs. distribution-based) using real numeric data — in this case, simulated phone numbers (`647-XXXXXXX`) from a telecommunications dataset.

 ---